JulianKnodt/TITLE_GOES_HERE/readme.md

 week, even though I did a lot of work.
 I still have a lot more to go, but I'm going to rest before class tomorrow.

+April 19, 2019(11:03 A.M.):

+Rethinking some of my design choices before the Animatic is being shown...
+I'm not sure if I want to switch to just line art, or use black and white colors.
+Gonna have to keep experimenting.
+I'm curious how other people's animatics will be, because mine felt sparse.

 [Mood-Board](https://julianknodt.github.io/TITLE_GOES_HERE/)